Wi-Fi security tips

 If you want to turn Wi-Fi off altogether (e.g. if you only connect through an Ethernet cable), then you can do this by logging into your router and changing the settings.

 Did you know that your wireless signal is not only available inside your house, but also outside it too?
 A small amount of 'leakage' is fine, but the further the wireless signal reaches the greater the chance that your wireless network will be seen by others and a greater chance that attempted logins are made.
 Wireless signals can reach your neighbours' property, or even as far as different streets in the right conditions.

-Where you place your router or access point in your home makes a difference to how far your wireless signal reaches.
+Where you place your router or access point in your home makes a difference to how far the wireless signal can reach.
 Try to avoid putting it in or close to a window.
-This will allow your wireless signal to 'leak' outdoors as well as indicating to potential burglars that you probably have a laptop.
+This will allow your wireless signal to 'leak' outdoors.

 Where your router is installed can also affect the signal strength in your own property.
 See How to improve your wireless signal if you're having problems with this.

 Public Wi-Fi hotspots (e.g. in a coffee shop, airport, restaurant or public house) are inherently more dangerous in comparison to using your Wireless network at home.

 Most public networks are unsecure, meaning anyone can connect to them.
 Depending on the range of the hotspot you may not even need to sit in the premises of where the network is based!
 It's fairly easy for a hacker to monitor the traffic of any wireless network they are connected to.
 An unsecure network makes this even easier.